 …

-— (#4759)(#5766)(#6342)(#4758)After receiving the initial Control frame of frame exchanges, a STA affiliated with the non-AP MLD that was listening on the corresponding link shall be able to transmit or receive frames on the link in which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchanges, and subject to its spatial stream capabilities, operation mode, and link switch delay, the STA affiliated with the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream (#6658)on the link in which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
+— (#4759)(#5766)(#6342)(#4758)After receiving the initial Control frame of frame exchanges (#7336, 5933)and transmitting an immediate response frame as a response to the initial Control frame, a STA affiliated with the non-AP MLD that was listening on the corresponding link shall be able to transmit or receive frames on the link in which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchanges, and subject to its spatial stream capabilities, operation mode, and link switch delay, the STA affiliated with the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream (#6658)on the link in which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
 During frame exchanges, the other AP(s) affiliated with the AP MLD shall not transmit frames to other STA(s) affiliated with the non-AP MLD on the other EMLSR link(s)(#5222).